FloGerhold/Hint_Dataset/README.md

 It consists of the following features:

-* Question: A Wikipedia article-based question.
+* Question: A Wikipedia-article-based question.
 * Answer: The answer to the question
 * Link: A link to the Wikipedia article
 * Hint1: The first hint